dww100/sct/doc/pdb2sphere.md

                         Cutoff number of atoms to create sphere in grid box -b [BOX_SIDE], --box_side [BOX_SIDE]
                         Side length of grid boxes
+  -p [PARAMETER_FILE], --parameter_file [PARAMETER_FILE]
+                        Path to YAML format SCT parameter file
 ~~~~~~~

 Notes:
 ------

+If a parameter file is used it is prioritized over any parameters passed via
+command line flags.

 An input file is required.

 Units of boxside are Angstrom.

-Type of output to be produced:
+Options for the type of output to be produced:

 - info = summary information on sphere model to stdout only
 - archive = summary information and sphere model to file